 Preheat the oven to 375°F.

-Bake the rolls for 15 to 20 minutes, or until golden brown.
+Bake the rolls for 20 minutes, or until golden brown.
 Serve warm.
-Store leftovers in a plastic bag for up to 3 days.
+Store leftovers in an airtight container or ziptop bag for up to 3 days.

 This post was originally published in 2014 and has been updated with recipe improvements, additional baking tips, and new photos.
 Photos by Ashley McLaughlin.